-Cellars None.
+Chimney breasts and fireplaces Visually inspected.
+No testing of the flues or fittings was carried out.
+An open fire and fireplace is fitted in the living room.
+An electric fire and fireplace is fitted in the family room.
+All other original fireplace openings have been blocked and removed.
+Internal decorations Visually inspected.
+The internal walls and ceilings have a papered and painted finish.
+Cellars There are no cellars.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Mains supply.
-The consumer unit and meter are located within the entrance vestibule.
-Visible wiring is of PVC coated cabling and there are electrical sockets throughout.
+Main supply installed.
+The electrical consumer unit is located in the hallway.
 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Mains supply.
-The meter is assumed to be located in an external box Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
+Mains supply installed.
+The gas meter is located in an external box.
+Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
-Mains supply.
-Visible pipework is of copper and PVC materials.
-The shower room comprises of an electric shower cubicle, WC and sink.
+Water is connected to the mains.
+All visible pipework is made with copper and PVC materials.
+The ground floor bathroom is fitted with a coloured suite containing a WC, wash hand basin, bath and shower cubicle with mixer shower over.
+The first floor bathroom is fitted with a white suite containing a WC, wash hand basin and bath with mixer shower.
+A stainless steel sink unit and side drainer are fitted within the kitchen.
 Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
-Space heating is provided by a gas fired system of radiators throughout.
-The system is fired by the 'ideal' combi boiler which is located in the kitchen.
+A wall mounted gas fired 'Vaillant' boiler within the kitchen supplies a radiator heating system.
+This also supplies the domestic hot water.

 Drainage Drainage covers etc. were not lifted.
 Neither drains nor drainage systems were tested.
-Drainage is assumed to be connected to the main sewer.
+Drainage is connected to the mains sewer.

+Fire, smoke and burglar alarms

+Visually inspected.

-Fire, smoke and burglar alarms Visually inspected.
-No tests whatsoever were carried out to the system or appliances. l Smoke detectors have been installed but not tested.
+No tests whatsoever were carried out to the system or appliances.